Pennsylvania Gaming Control Board: Duties

 Among other duties, the Board operates a slot-machine testing laboratory.
 Located in the Board's Harrisburg office, the laboratory was established in September 2008.
 Board employees at the lab test various models of slot machines against regulations.

 The PGCB also set up an Office of Compulsive and Problem Gambling devoted to "understanding and alleviating the devastating effects of pathological gambling."
 Under PGCB's regulations, gambling facilities in the state must submit and have approved a compulsive-and-problem-gambling plan before starting gambling operations.
 These plans must include items such as employee training when dealing with compulsive gamblers, self-exclusion plans and how to handle people who want to be on Pennsylvania's self-exclusion list, the responsibility of patrons with respect to responsible gambling, the availability of printed material and signage throughout the casino, and procedures to prevent intoxicated and underage gambling.
-The Board also releases the report on the casino industry diversity aiming to ensure the achievement of the Commonwealth’s goal of enhanced representation of diverse groups in the gaming industry.

 Funding and support

 The PGCB's funding is from several sources, none directly from taxpayers.
 The largest funding mechanism is from slot machine revenues, but only after deduction of appropriate taxes that are transferred to a number of recipients: